pablodecm/phd_thesis/src/103_chapter_3.md

 at a particle collider experiment, such as CMS at the LHC (see Section [-@sec:cms]).
-Note that vector notation is used for each individual readout, also referred to as event, because for mathematical simplification we will be assuming that each detector observation can be embedded as a member of a fixed size
+Note that vector notation is used for each individual readout, also referred to as event, because for mathematical simplification we will be assuming that each detector observation can be embedded - in the mathematical sense - as a member of a fixed size
 $d$-dimensional space, i.e. $\boldsymbol{x} \in \mathcal{X}
-\subseteq \mathbb{R}^d$, even though variable-size sets or tree-like structures might be a more compact and useful representation in practise, as will be discussed later.
+\subseteq \mathbb{R}^d$, even though variable-size sets or tree-like structures might be a more compact and useful representation in practice, as will be discussed later.
 As an starting point,
 let us assume that the detector readout for every bunch crossing is recorded, i.e. no trigger filtering system as the one described in [Section @sec:trigger] is in place, hence after each bunch crossing $i$ a given raw detector readout $\boldsymbol{x}_i$ will be obtained.
-From here onwards, each event/observation/readout will be assumed to independent and identically distributed (i.i.d.), a reasonable approximation if the experimental conditions are stable during the acquisition period as discussed at the beginning of [Section @sec:event], consequently the event ordering or index $i$ are not relevant.
+From here onwards, each event/observation/readout will be assumed to be independent and identically distributed (i.i.d.), a reasonable approximation if the experimental conditions are stable during the acquisition period as discussed at the beginning of [Section @sec:event]; consequently the event ordering or index $i$ are not relevant.

 #### Experiment Outcome